Share This

 Answering Frequently Asked Questions About Hip Surgery Recovery

-Hip pain can be debilitating and reduce your quality of life.
-Thankfully, it does not have to be that way.
+Hip pain can be debilitating and reduce your quality of life, but it does not have to be that way.
 The Hip & Knee orthopedic experts at EmergeOrtho—Triangle Region are dedicated to finding the best, minimally invasive treatments for addressing pain and mobility issues.
+This includes performing standard hip replacement protocols like physical therapy and hip replacement exercises.

 When Can I Walk Around and Exercise After Hip Surgery?